-I never intended for Indiemark to be a “full service email marketing agency”.
-Nevertheless managed email marketing services, outsourced email marketing, full-serve or whatever you’d like to call it is now a large part of what we do every day, despite my plans.
+I never intended to leads a full service email marketing agency.
+Nevertheless “managed email marketing services,” outsourced email marketing, full-serve, or whatever you’d like to call it is now a large part of what we do every day, despite my plans.

 I had spent 10 years immersed in all things email.
 I had seen it from both sides.
 Having grown and sold both companies I felt very fortunate and at the same time unfulfilled.
 You see, I used to be one of those “I’ll do whatever it takes to succeed” types.
 This personality trait certainly has value in the world of business but it has its dark side too.
 Suffice it to say that I put revenue and exit strategies ahead of almost everything, including my own health and happiness.
 I would do it differently next time.

 It was the beginning of The Great Recession.
 Time for me to start a new company; only this time revenue would not be my only driver.
-Instead this new venture would grow, or die, based on its own merit.
-I would also put reasonable limits on my expectations to ensure healthy balance in all things and by default the company’s longevity.
+Instead, this new venture would grow or die, based on its own merit.
+I would also put reasonable limits on my expectations to ensure a healthy balance in all things and by default the company’s longevity.
 I just needed to figure out what my new shop was going to offer exactly.

 As it turns out my niche was still very small in 2008.
 Few companies were seeking dedicated email experts at that time, especially ones that weren’t bolted onto an Email Service Provider.
 But as the industry and email marketing grew so did Indiemark.
 Slow but steady.
 Needed advice on your email contact strategy?
 Seeking a kick-ass email template?
 Wanted an integration between your CRM and ESP?
 Had deliverability issues?
 We were your guys and we were good.

 Sales were good too.
 Largely, I believe, because we were ESP-agnostic and we never resold anyone’s email deployment solutions which allowed us to make a lot of non-competitive friends, like ESPs, consultants, and agencies, most of whom became great partners for us.